luisalejandrobf/Prolog_BestFirst-A-Algorithm-BreadthFirstSearch/README.md

 The repository includes the following files:

+In the `ProjectContents` folder, you will find:
+- `Proyecto IIA.pdf`: Documentation explaining the functioning of the heuristic used, calculations, and the overall code implementation.
-- `ProyectoIA.pl`: Base project, containing the rooms and boxes specified in the project statement.
+- `ProyectoIA.pl`: Base project containing the specified rooms and boxes as mentioned in the project statement.
-- `EjemploVariasHabitaciones.pl`: Base project modified to include additional rooms.
+- `EjemploVariasHabitaciones.pl`: Modified base project to include additional rooms.
 - `Variación-generalizacionRutas.pl`: Project modified to generalize the routes.

+In the `Sustentation` folder, you will find:
+- Images of the algorithm execution and different tests.
+- `Instructions_Presentation.txt`: Instructions for the specific execution of the code during the presentation.
+- `SustentationProject.pl`: Project modified to include the A* algorithm in the base project and generalized.

 Feel free to explore the code in these files to understand the implementation of the algorithms.